Close

 5. Get connected.
 Write, email or send care packages to your loved one to help you feel connected while they’re away.
 For your own support, social networks are a great way to find other military spouses who may be experiencing the same things you are.

 If your service member is showing signs of emotional distress, help is available.
-Contact your Director of Psychological Health for local resources or contact the military crisis line at 988 (press 1).
+Contact your Director of Psychological Health for local resources or contact the Military Crisis Line at 988 (press 1).
 In the meantime, follow these basic tips:

 • Be sensitive to your service member’s desire to discuss what they experienced during their deployment.